kdakn/SceneRenderingWithRayTracing/README.md

 - d: The incident vector, representing the direction of incoming light or any other vector.
 - n: Normal vector to the surface.

-  • The reflected ray is then recursively traced using the function RT_trace_ray.
+The reflected ray is then recursively traced using the function RT_trace_ray.
 This involves extending the ray in the reflection direction and calculating its color contribution 𝐿reflect based on its interactions with the scene. reflect_color = RT_trace_ray(scene, hit_loc + eps * D_reflect, D_reflect, lights, depth - 1)

-• The color contribution from the reflection is adjusted by multiplying it with the reflectivity factor 𝑲𝒓 is to determine the strength of the reflection.
+The color contribution from the reflection is adjusted by multiplying it with the reflectivity factor 𝑲𝒓 is to determine the strength of the reflection.

-• The adjusted color contribution is added to the original pixel color, contributing to the final color of the pixel in the rendered image.
+The adjusted color contribution is added to the original pixel color, contributing to the final color of the pixel in the rendered image.
 Similar to the treatment of shadow ray casting, self-occlusion is considered to prevent reflections from being inaccurately occluded by the same object, ensuring a more accurate representation.

-•Finally, after rendered the scene I reached this image in shown in [Figure 7](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint4_reflection.png)
+Finally, after rendered the scene I reached this image in shown in [Figure 7](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint4_reflection.png)

 ## Part 6: Fresnel Equation
 To enhance the quality of the renders I implemented the Fresnel reflections.
 Fresnel reflection is a phenomenon that accounts for the varying reflectivity of surfaces based on the viewing angle which is called the "Grazing Angle".
 If viewing angle is same as the grazing angle then, the reflection should be stronger.

-- In this section for my code introduce a conditional check for the use of Fresnel reflection.
+In this section for my code introduce a conditional check for the use of Fresnel reflection.
 If Fresnel is not enabled, the reflectivity is obtained directly from the material properties.
 However, when Fresnel is active (if mat.use_fresnel), I proceed to calculate the reflectivity using Schlick’s approximation.

-- To ensure accurate calculations, both the view vector and the surface normal vector are normalized.
+To ensure accurate calculations, both the view vector and the surface normal vector are normalized.
 The incident angle (θ) is calculated using the dot product between the normalized surface normal and view vectors.

-- The code then computes the Fresnel reflectivity (R0) and and utilizes it in the Schlick’s approximation formula to determine the overall reflectivity (𝐾r). reflectivity = R_0 + (1 - R_0) * (1 - np.cos(incident_angle))**5
+The code then computes the Fresnel reflectivity (R0) and and utilizes it in the Schlick’s approximation formula to determine the overall reflectivity (𝐾r). reflectivity = R_0 + (1 - R_0) * (1 - np.cos(incident_angle))**5

-- The Fresnel effect is modeled through the term (1−R0) (1 − cos(𝜃))^5, where θ is the incident angle.
+The Fresnel effect is modeled through the term (1−R0) (1 − cos(𝜃))^5, where θ is the incident angle.
 Finally, after rendered I reached this image in [Figure 8](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint5_fresnel.png).

-- For example you can see some additional reflections on the black trapezoid also in [Figure 9](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/Screenshot%202024-02-20%20162936.png).
+For example you can see some additional reflections on the black trapezoid also in [Figure 9](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/Screenshot%202024-02-20%20162936.png).

 ## Part 7: Transmission
 To make pictures look more real, I applied refractions to some objects in the scene.